Jameskaewanan/Where-s-Waldo/README.md

 ![1_MouMPPYnxm6sLIS971lMqw](https://user-images.githubusercontent.com/78133830/111910418-de56fb00-8a93-11eb-8be9-28ef3ee244e7.png)

 The template patch is slid over the input with this matrix and it determines a score that will indicate whether there is a match.
 TM_CCOEFF_NORMED finds the average value of the template and matches it to the average of the input.
 A score of 1 is a perfect match, -1 is a bad match and 0 is neutral.

+## Limitations

+As the user has to provide their own target image (which has already revealed the location of Waldo) it doesn't make sense as to why we need to create a program to find Waldo in the first place.
+However, the main point of this project is to showcase the methods in which image recognition is possible.
+For our project we have provided 1 example, showcase the basic methodology in which image recognition is achieved.
+In reality, the use of machine learning and larger data samples will expand the capabilities of this project.